cviebrock/eloquent-taggable/README.md

     'normalizer' => array('Str','slug'),
 ```

-You can access the normalized values of the tags through `tagListNormalized()` and `tagArrayNormalized()`, which work identically to `tagList()` and `tagArray()` (described above) except that they return the normalized values instead.
+You can access the normalized values of the tags through `$model->tagListNormalized` and `$model->tagArrayNormalized`, which work identically to `$model->tagList` and `$model->tagArray` (described above) except that they return the normalized values instead.

-You can, of course, access the normalized name directly from a tag:
+And you can, of course, access the normalized name directly from a tag:

 ```php
 echo $tag->normalized;